You can hear Wave FM loud and clear across our region. To find our office, see the map and information below.

 (j) (meaning not limited) the words "include", "including", "for example" or "such as" are not used as, nor are they to be interpreted as, words of limitation; and, when introducing an example, do not limit the meaning of the words to which the example relates to that example or examples of a similar kind; and

 (k) (Corporations Act) for the avoidance of doubt, a reference to the Corporations Act is a reference to the Corporations Act 2001 (Cth).

 8 - Jurisdiction and Choice of Law

 8.1 - While the contents of the Web-Site may be accessed outside Australia it is not directed to or intended to have an effect in any other place.

 8.2 - The General Terms and Conditions and any Specific Terms and Conditions are to be construed according to the laws applicable in the State or Territory of the radio station running the competition, within Australia.
 A person who enters a Grant Broadcasters Competition irrevocably agrees and submits to the exclusive jurisdiction of the courts of that State.

 While are proud to be live and local right here in our region, we are also part of a network of radio stations that spans Australia.
 Perhaps while you're travelling, you may enjoy tuning in to our sister stations in every Australian State and Territory.
-And if you're visiting those areas we offer a range of Guide websites as well.
+And if you're visiting those areas we offer a range of Local Guide and tourism online properties as well.